 Oversight of clinical trials is to be laid out in the clinical trials law that the House of Representatives passed in August, which President Sisi has not yet ratified.

 According to the Egyptian Initiative for Personal Rights, which had participated in consultations to draft the law, clinical trials present unique advantages and potential dangers in Egypt’s healthcare landscape.

 “The demographic composition, the nature of the patients, and the low cost of conducting these experiments in Egypt are main incentives for conducting these experiments,” a recent EIPR report reads.
 “However, the downside of this is that the health system in Egypt does not enable some patients to obtain basic treatment, which may force them to participate in these trials despite the possibility of being exploited for the purpose of obtaining free treatment, even if the results of this treatment are unknown.
 This general climate facilitates the exploitation of the most vulnerable and needy citizens.”

 EIPR raised these concerns during the consultation period on the draft law, hailing the legislation that was passed in August as a success of state cooperation with civil society as 85 percent of their recommendations were taken up by parliamentarians, most notably the formation of a Supreme Council for Medical Research Ethics.

 However, the organization still flagged concerns, specifically in the composition of the ethics body.
-According to EIPR, membership in the body will be limited to the executive authorities without adequate representation from researchers, experts and civil society.
+According to EIPR, membership in the body does not include representation from civil society, associations working in the right to health, patient associations, or other stakeholders.